GRAPHISOFT/archicad-addon-cmake/README.md

 ## Possible Improvements

 - Multilanguage support (now it supports only INT localization).
-- Use Python for resource compilation on both platforms.
 - The generated XCode source structure could be improved.